Stephen B. Oates

-Stephen Baery Oates (January 5, 1936 – August 20, 2021) was a professor of history at the University of Massachusetts Amherst.
+Stephen Baery Oates (January 5, 1936 – August 20, 2021) was an American historian.
+He was a professor of history at the University of Massachusetts Amherst.
 He specialized in the American Civil War era and authored numerous books.

 Early life and education

 Stephen Baery Oates was born in Pampa, Texas, on January 5, 1936.
 He obtained a bachelor's degree from the University of Texas at Austin in 1958.
 He remained at that institution, receiving a Master of Arts two years later.
 He taught at Texas for four years before being awarded a Doctor of Philosophy in 1969.

 Career

 Oates began teaching at the University of Massachusetts Amherst in 1968.
 He was a professor of history and the Paul Murray Kendall Professor of Biography there until 1997.
 He also wrote 20 books during his career.
 Many were biographies of 19th-century American historical figures.
 In the biographies of John Brown, Nat Turner, Abraham Lincoln, and Martin Luther King Jr., Oates examined the lives of men committed to the struggle for equality.
 He wrote that "[a]ll four were driven, visionary men, all were caught up in the issues of slavery and race, and all devised their own solutions to those inflammable problems [a]nd all perished, too, in the conflicts and hostilities that surrounded the quest for equality in this country."

 Oates was accused of plagiarism in 1993, when an early artificial intelligence engine identified a couple of "language and rhetorical strategies of other scholars" among the tens of thousands of sentences he published throughout his career.
 He was ultimately cleared by the University of Massachusetts and the American Historical Association.
 In 2002, Lincoln biographer Michael Burlingame restated the charge that Oates committed plagiarism in his Lincoln biography.

 Oates was a commentator in the 1990 Ken Burns PBS miniseries, The Civil War.
 Of Oates, Burns said: “Stephen was an extremely valuable advisor to our Civil War series and an informed and passionate participant.
 He knew the bottom-up story as well as the top-down one, but more importantly, he knew and appreciated the huge stakes for the US and indeed the world in a Union victory."